Medius Accessibility Statement

 Italy

-This accessibility statement is made in accordance with the Legislative Decree no. 106 of 10 August 2018, which implemented EU Directive 2016/2102 of the European Parliament and of the Council.
+This statement is made in accordance with Legislative Decree no. 106 of 10 August 2018, implementing EU Directive 2016/2102.

 Spain

-This accessibility statement is made in accordance with Law 11/2023, which transposed the European Accessibility Act into Spanish law.
+This statement is made in accordance with Law 11/2023, which transposed the European Accessibility Act into Spanish law.

 Austria